 The idea that a handful of behaviors can actually have this catastrophic impact on the blogging industry is silly.
 Blogging is an ever changing industry, and just because other bloggers aren’t molding their corner of the interwebs in your vision doesn’t mean they’re doing something wrong or bad.

 Everyone has their own goals and motivations with their own blog.
-You may be focused on growing a large and engaged audience, Sally Sue may be focused on generating enough income to send her little ones to summer camp.
+You may be focused on growing a large and engaged audience, Sally Sue may be focused on generating enough income to send her little ones to dance classes.

 Everyone has a different goal and everyone is going to be taking different steps to reach that goal.